SySS-Research/smbcrawler/README.md

 Installation
 ------------

-Install with `python3 -m pip install .`.
+Install with `python3 -m pip install .` or `pipx install .`.
 Make sure `$HOME/.local/bin` is in your `$PATH`.

-Alternatively, install dependencies manually and run with `python3 -m smbcrawler`.
+The `pdftotext` dependency will be built from source during the installation, which requires the poppler C++ headers.
+On Debian-based systems like Kali or Ubuntu, they can be installed with `apt install libpoppler-cpp-dev`.

 Example